 Theme 3: Society - During the third week, lecturers will discuss the most characteristic institutions and arrangements of Dutch society.
-This includes the welfare state and the polder model but also the actual lay-out of the country.
+These include the welfare state and the polder model but also the actual lay-out of the country.
 Since the Dutch live in a small geographical space, environmental planning and engineering have always been of vital importance.
 Another crucial feature of Dutch planning is water management.
 You will learn about the real role of the typical windmills that you can find all over the Netherlands.

 Theme 4: Contemporary Issues - This topic explores public debates in Dutch society at the beginning of the 21st century.
 Topics to be discussed are religious diversity and secularization, immigration and integration and Dutch traditions of cooperation.
 You will have various lectures and seminar groups during which you are expected to participate in discussions on Dutch society and to work on assignments.

 The programme is open to students from all disciplines.
 This is a humanities / social sciences course.

 Aim of the course